Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 k-means clustering is run using the statistics_on_genes.m script, which also calls mdscale_robust.m, a script that applies multidimensional scaling to avoid co-location of data points during clustering.

-The folder lasso contains a script for running LASSO regularization in Matlab with subsets of transcript/flux data serving as predictor data (x) and growth rates measured across 12 growth conditions as a response (y)
+The folder lasso contains a script for running LASSO regularization in Matlab with subsets of transcript/flux data serving as predictor data (x) and growth rates measured across 12 growth conditions as responses (y).

 Flux maps in Fig 5 of the main text were generated using Escher http://escher.github.io/ The JSON model and map are saved as SynPCC7002_model.json and SynPCC7002_map.json.